Greece in the Eurovision Song Contest 2017: Artist selection

 On 5 January 2017, news website NewsIt reported that the Hellenic Broadcasting Corporation (ERT) had asked both Demy and Stereo Soul to submit songs for consideration to represent the nation at the Eurovision Song Contest 2017.
-Previously the broadcaster had said that they would select the entry internally, however they reconsidered, seeing Ellinikós Telikós, the Greek selection event, as a revenue source.
-Demy was subsequently announced as the Greek representative on 13 January 2017, with her song to be selected though a three-song national final.
+Previously the broadcaster had said that they would select the entry internally, however, they reconsidered, seeing the Greek selection event Ellinikós Telikós as a revenue source.
+Demy was subsequently announced as the Greek representative on 13 January 2017, with her song to be selected through a three-song national final.

 Ellinikós Telikós 2017

 ERT used the national final Ellinikós Telikós 2017 to select Demy's song for the Eurovision Song Contest 2017.
 Three songs, all written by Dimitris Kontopoulos, were selected to participate in the national final; their titles were revealed by MAD TV on 28 February 2017.
-Music videos for the competing songs were filmed in Greece and in Odessa, Ukraine, and were presented during the national final on 6 March 2017.
+Music videos for the competing songs were filmed in Greece and in Odesa, Ukraine, and were presented during the national final on 6 March 2017.
 A demo version and accompanying music video of candidate song "This Is Love" were leaked online on 2 March in the days leading up to the final; however, ERT opted to allow for the national final to continue as planned.
-The show, held at ERT's studio in Athens and hosted by Elena Bouzala and Antonis Loudaros, was televised on ERT1, ERT HD and ERT World as well as streamed online via the ERT website ert.gr.
+The show, held at ERT's studio in Athens and hosted by Elena Bouzala and Antonis Loudaros, was televised on ERT1, ERT HD, and ERT World as well as streamed online via the ERT website ert.gr.

 The winning song, "This Is Love", was selected by a combination of public voting (70%) and international jury voting (30%).
 Public voting was conducted through telephone or SMS, while the international jury consisted of members of Greek diaspora communities from nine European cities.
 In addition to the presentation of the competing songs, the interval act featured guest performances by 2017 Cypriot Eurovision entrant Hovig and 2017 Moldovan Eurovision entrant SunStroke Project.
-Former Eurovision contestants Sergey Lazarev, Helena Paparizou, Ani Lorak and Sakis Rouvas also appeared on screen during the event wishing Demy well.
+Former Eurovision contestants Sergey Lazarev, Helena Paparizou, Ani Lorak, and Sakis Rouvas also appeared on screen during the event wishing Demy well.
 The national final received a market share of 7%, which was low compared to previous Greek national finals.

 Preparations and promotion

 Following the selection of "This Is Love" as the Greek entry on 6 March 2017, the music video for the song was uploaded to the official Eurovision Song Contest YouTube account, though it was removed shortly after to allow time for a revamped version to be created.
-The final version of the song and its accompanying music video were revealed on 13 March; the song underwent changes to its instrumentation and lyrics during the chorus.
+Both the final version of the song and its accompanying music video were revealed on 13 March.
+For the final version, the song underwent changes to its instrumentation and lyrics during the chorus.
 A Greek language version was later created and released in late April 2017 under the name "Oso Zo".
 Demy did not partake in the annual Eurovision preview shows across Europe, instead performing the song in Greece on ANT1's show Rising Star and at the MAD TV MADWalk fashion show on 21 April.
-Internationally, Capitol Music Sweden promoted the song throughout Sweden, Norway, Denmark and Finland.
+Internationally, Capitol Music Sweden promoted the song throughout Sweden, Norway, Denmark, and Finland.